metametadata/pickings/README.md

 A Clojure app which on pressing a global hotkey appends text from clipboard into the specified file.
 I mainly use it to save quotes while reading ebooks.
-Works only in Mac OS at the moment.

 ![Screenshot](http://i.imgur.com/2TB9j6W.png)